 Again and again in my professional reading, I come across thoughts that point to the possibility that the physical classroom environments we create for our students aren't as important as we might think they are.

-So: no flame wars please, and no hurt feelings.
+So, I looked into it.
 How important is the physical classroom environment?

 Environment Does Matter…

 My top takeaway from Paul Tough's recent Helping Children Succeed (note: all linked-to books are affiliate links) is that noncognitive factors (see Figure 1) are most accurately and usefully conceived of not as “skills to be taught” but as “products of a child's environment.”

 From Paul Tough's Helping Children Succeed: